Course of Study

 Experiential outdoor education

-Your classrooms will be the peaks of Patagonia, river canyons of Idaho, ski slopes of the west, and turquoise blue waters of southern Chile.
+Your classrooms will be the peaks of Patagonia, river canyons of Idaho, evergreen forests, and turquoise blue waters of southern Chile.
 The multi-week expeditions provide opportunities to try out leadership concepts studied in class, find that you are stronger than you imagined through physical challenge, and learn how to motivate a group of peers toward a common goal.
 Stunning backdrops and inspiring vistas abound.

 You will develop as leaders through the integration of academics with outdoor adventure and cultural exchange.
 Students find personal growth from the challenge of the outdoors, cultural experiences in Chile, and the close relationships they form with their faculty.
 You will work through an academic study of leadership, and then turn ideas into action in the community, on the trail, and when you return to your home community with your Culminating Leadership Projects.